OUR PARTNERS AND GRANTEES

 Children’s Aid Foundation of Canada works with 74 child- and youth-serving agencies in nearly every province and territory across the country.

-PARTNERSHIPS ARE ESSENTIAL FOR THE WORK OF CHILDREN’S AID FOUNDATION OF CANADA
+ESSENTIAL RELATIONSHIPS FOR THE WORK OF CHILDREN’S AID FOUNDATION OF CANADA

-Our partners help us to make a positive impact in the lives of children, youth, and their families involved in the child welfare system.
+Our partners and grantees help us to make a positive impact in the lives of children, youth, and their families involved in the child welfare system.

-- Our partnership with our founding partner, the Children’s Aid Society of Toronto, enables us to operate as a Foundation.
+- Our relationship with our founding partner, the Children’s Aid Society of Toronto, enables us to operate as a Foundation.

-- We rely on partners to use our granted funds to benefit children and youth.
+- We rely on partners and grantees to use our granted funds to benefit children and youth.

-- Our partners within the child welfare sector connect us to the cause and help us to learn about the needs of children and youth.
+- Our partners and grantees within the child welfare sector connect us to the cause and help us to learn about the needs of children and youth.

-- By putting donor dollars to work and reporting on impact, partners are instrumental in helping the Foundation secure additional funds to increase our reach to help more children and youth.
+- By putting donor dollars to work and reporting on impact, partners and grantees are instrumental in helping the Foundation secure additional funds to increase our reach to help more children and youth.

-- Partners ensure that we reach children and youth across the country.
+- Partners and grantees ensure that we reach children and youth across the country.

-Every partnership is unique and we look forward to exploring opportunities to collaborate with organizations that align with our work.
+Every relationship is unique and we look forward to exploring opportunities to collaborate with organizations that align with our work.

-We partner with local, regional, and national organizations that serve children, youth, and families involved in Canada’s child welfare system, or that are connected to this population in other ways, and that have innovative, evidence-based program outcomes.
-All partnerships must advance at least one of our intended impacts for the population groups we serve.
+We work with local, regional, and national organizations that serve children, youth, and families involved in Canada’s child welfare system, or that are connected to this population in other ways, and that have innovative, evidence-based program outcomes.
+Our funding relationships with partners and grantees must advance at least one of our intended impacts for the population groups we serve.

-If you are interested in becoming a partner, please fill out the following request for partnership form so that we can learn about your organization and the children and youth you serve and explore potential partnership opportunities.
+If you are interested in receiving Children’s Aid Foundation of Canada funds to benefit children, youth and families, please fill out the following request for funding consideration form so that we can learn about your organization and the children and youth you serve and explore potential opportunities.

-If you are interested in becoming a partner, please fill out a request for partnership form so that we can learn about your organization and the children and youth you serve who are involved in the child welfare system, and explore potential partnership opportunities.
+If you are interested in becoming a working with us, please fill out a request for funding consideration form so that we can learn about your organization and the children and youth you serve who are involved in the child welfare system, and explore potential partnership opportunities.